Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Fine Dining and Hotels

 A Closer Look focuses on upscale restaurant, hotel, and senior living visits with a shopper network of 160,000+.
 High-end dining shops can pay over $100 for skilled shoppers.
-If you sign up with A Closer Look, select online payment — their paper check option adds 14+ days to your payment timeline compared to their Friday e-pay schedule.
+If you sign up with A Closer Look, select online payment — their Friday e-pay schedule is faster than the paper check option.

 Video Mystery Shopping